-Anna L. Ahlers is currently assembling a Lise Meitner Research Group at the MPIWG, China in the Global System of Science, which will explore the many facets of China’s stunning ascent in the global system of science in recent decades qualitatively and quantitatively.
-Her own current research projects focus on the political regime as an environmental factor for science, and the intersections and interactions of scientists/scholars with the government in local policy-making in the PR China.
+Anna L. Ahlers is the founder and head of the Lise Meitner Research Group China in the Global System of Science at the MPIWG which explores the many facets of China’s rapid and extensive ascent in the global system of science.
+In her current research projects, she focuses on questions of authoritarianism as an environmental factor for science, and, more specifically, on the interactions of scientists and scholars with the government in policy-making in the People's Republic of China (PRC).

-Anna Ahlers studied sinology and political science at the University of Tübingen, Peking University, and Renmin University (PR China), and holds a PhD in China Studies from the University of Tübingen.
+After studying sinology and political science at the University of Tübingen, Peking University, and Renmin University (PRC), Anna Ahlers completed her PhD in China Studies at the University of Tübingen.
 Before joining the MPIWG in January 2020, she was a tenured Associate Professor in Modern Chinese Society and Politics at the University of Oslo, Norway.
 She has also worked at the University of Bonn (FIW), the Mercator Institute for China Studies (MERICS), Academia Sinica (RoChina), and the University of Chicago where she was a Wigeland Visiting Professor in the academic year 2018/19.
-She is a member of the Junge Akademie (BBAW und Leopoldina) and was a fellow at the Wissenschaftskolleg zu Berlin in 2020/21.
+Between 2017 and 2022 she was a member of the Junge Akademie (BBAW und Leopoldina) and in 2022/21 a fellow at the Wissenschaftskolleg zu Berlin (IAS).

 From Technocracy to Scientocracy?
 Science-Policy Interactions in the Chinese Local State, 1990–2020

 Sino-Norwegian Centre for the Study of Society and Environment (SINORSE)